lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 Certificate Management over CMS (CMC) {{I-D.ietf-lamps-rfc5272bis}} is a certificate management protocol using the Cryptographic Message Syntax (CMS).

-When an end entity requests a certificate from a Certification Authority (CA), it may need to assert credible claims about the protections of the corresponding private key, such as the use of a hardware security module or the protective capabilities provided by the hardware, as well as claims about the platform itself.
+When an end entity requests a certificate from a CA, it may need to assert credible claims about the protections of the corresponding private key, such as the use of a hardware security module, as well as claims about the platform itself.

 To include these claims in a CSR, {{I-D.ietf-lamps-csr-attestation}} defines